Scott McNealy: Personal life

 Raymond William McNealy Jr. (1927–2014), in Columbus, Indiana.
+McNealy is an Irish American.
 He grew up in Bloomfield Hills, Michigan, where his father, was vice chairman of the American Motors Corporation.
 He graduated from Cranbrook School; he later supported the campaign of fellow Cranbrook alumnus and 2012 presidential nominee Mitt Romney.
 Most of his work experience prior to joining Sun was in automotive manufacturing.